albar965/littlenavmap-manual/en/INTRO.md

 ## First Start {#first-start}

+_Little Navmap_ will copy and prepare the included Navigraph database on first startup.
+See [Navigraph](MENUS.md/#navigraph) for more information about the integration.

-The [Scenery Library Dialog](SCENERY.md#load-scenery-library-dialog) dialog will be shown when starting _Little Navmap_ for the first time.
+The [Scenery Library Dialog](SCENERY.md#load-scenery-library-dialog) dialog will be shown once the preparation is finished.
 From there you can select all recognized Flight Simulators and load their scenery libraries into _Little Navmap_'s internal database.

 **Note that X-Plane cannot be recognized automatically.
 You have to set the path in the `Scenery Library Dialog` before you can load the database or selecting it in the menu.**

 One database is kept for each simulator and can be changed on the fly in the [Scenery Library Menu](MENUS.md#scenery-library-menu).

 A warning dialog will be shown on Windows when starting _Little Navmap_ the first time on a system without FSX or P3D flight simulator installations.
 See chapter [Running without Flight Simulator Installation](RUNNOSIM.md#running-without-flight-simulator-installation) for more information on this.

 You can also go directly to the [Scenery Library Dialog](SCENERY.md#load-scenery-library-dialog) from there if you have X-Plane installed.